fresheneesz/bitcoinThroughputAnalysis/README.md

 Neutrino also solves the problem of SPV server cost, since SPV clients would simply be requesting blocks (and far fewer of them) from full nodes, there's not a whole lot of work that needs to be done - just a little additional bandwidth.

+Most SPV clients currently only connect to four SPV servers, which is small enough that a determined attacker could have a reasonably high chance of successfully eclipsing the client.
+With the decreased load on SPV servers, SPV clients could increase their number of connections (I recommmend 14) substantially without putting much additional strain on the network.

 Fraud proofs can help SPV nodes protect themselves from majority hard forks.
 If some of their connections are sending them blocks on a chain with less proof of work, they can ask those nodes to prove that the longer chain is invalid.
 Those nodes could prove it using fraud proofs, thus allowing the SPV nodes to successfully (and cheaply) avoid a majority hard fork.

 The above solves almost all the problems with SPV nodes, bringing their security up to almost full parity with full-nodes.
 However, the fundamental downside still remains - there are more attacks that can be done on an SPV node that has been eclipsed than a full node that has been eclipsed.
-A full node that has been eclipsed can have its outgoing or incoming transactions censored and can be double-spent on more easily than in a non-eclipse situation (tho perhaps only 2 or 3 times more easily at most).
-S light client (using Neutrino) that has been eclipsed, in addition to having those issues, can be tricked into accepting transactions that don't follow the rules (with about the same level of difficulty as double-spending on an eclipsed full-node).
-So it takes the same amount of effort to attack an upgraded SPV node as it does to attack a full node, but slightly more can be done to an SPV node once the necessary work has been done to achieve that attack.
+While it takes the same amount of effort to attack an upgraded SPV node as it does to attack a full node, an attacker can do slightly more damage to an SPV client once the necessary work has been done to achieve that attack.

 If these limitations are acceptable to most people, then most people can safely use SPV nodes as long as a critical mass of users are still running full nodes.